Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Game-Solving Results using NTM Architecture with

 \section{Game-Solving Results using NTM Architecture with \(M=1\)}

 In this section, we check the game-solving performance of NTM with width \(M=1\).
 Based on numerical results reported in Appendix~\ref{app:SVL_approximation}, such an architecture still admits adequate expressivity.
-We hope to convince the readers that, reducing the width in the NTM architecture does not have a significant impact on the empirical performance, but enlarges the gain in sparsity by further lowering the parameter count.
+We aim to show that, reducing the width in the NTM architecture does not have a significant impact on the empirical performance, but enlarges the gain in sparsity by further lowering the parameter count.

 Numerical experiments are conducted in the same environment using the same hyperparameters as those reported in Section~\ref{sec:numerics}, except that the NTM architecture mentioned in this section has width \(M=1\).
-We report the following results, including those in Section~\ref{sec:numerics} and Appendix~\ref{app:M3}: the training loss curves of (NTM-)DBSDE, the RMSE and MRE as evaluation metrics, and the equilibrium state and strategy trajectories for various graphs.
+We report RMSE and MRE as evaluation metrics (see Section~\ref{sec:numerics} and Appendix~\ref{app:M3}).
+The reported RMSE values correspond to single evaluation runs (rather than averages over multiple runs), each computed using \(N_{\mathrm{test}}=5000\) paths.
+Nevertheless, as demonstrated in Section~\ref{sec:numerics}, the variability across evaluation runs is small.
+Unless otherwise noted, the equilibrium state and strategy trajectories exhibit behavior similar to those presented in Section~\ref{sec:numerics}, and are therefore omitted for brevity.